-Exploring the Central Axis of Beijing Posted by sasha on Aug 15, 2018 in architecture and landscaping, Culture, history, sightseeing, travel
+Exploring the Central Axis of Beijing Posted by sasha on Aug 15, 2018 in Culture

 We all know that Beijing has a long history going back thousands of years, but just how did they design this city?
 Perhaps the most important element in the layout and design of Beijing is the city’s Central Axis (中轴线 – zhōng zhóu xiàn).
 Most of the essential buildings in the city were constructed along this 7.8 km axis.
 In this post we’ll learn a bit about the Central Axis and see which famous landmarks can be found there.